pivotal-cf/pivnet-resource/README.md

 ### `out`: Upload a product to Pivotal Network.

+Creates a new release on Pivotal Network with the provided version and metadata.

-Uploads a single file to the pivnet bucket.
+Also optionally uploads a single file to the Pivotal Network bucket under the provided filepath.
+If a file is uploaded, that file is not currently added to Pivotal Network or to the newly-created release.

 #### Parameters

-* `file`: *Required.* Path to the file to upload.
+* `file_glob`: *Required.* Path to the file to upload.
 If multiple files are matched by the glob, an error is raised.

 * `s3_filepath_prefix`: *Required.* Case-sensitive prefix of the